Bas-Man/WorkScheduleAutomation/README.md

   ```
   4. *(Optional)* Setup a daily trigger to run some time after the schedule has been posted.
 See instructions [Here](#trigger)

+Option 2:

-2. Clone this repo and then use 'clasp' to push the code to GoogleScript.
+ Clone this repo and then use 'clasp' to push the code to GoogleScript.
 See [Video Here](https://www.youtube.com/watch?v=V_7kvwcZf_c)

 ### Things you need to do: